 Bishop of Galveston-Houston

-We earnestly pray that a cessation of aggression by the Yugoslav authorities, followed by a suspension of the NATO bombing campaign, would create the conditions necessary for addressing the mounting humanitarian crisis and for reaching a political settlement.
-We offer our continued prayers for all whose lives are at risk: the civilian populations of the entire region, men and women in military service, and others.
-It is our prayer that political leaders will spare no effort to seek a just and peaceful solution in keeping with this holy Easter season.
+We offer our prayers for all whose lives are at risk: the people of the region, men and women in military service, and others.
+And we earnestly pray that political leaders will spare no effort to seek a just resolution of this conflict as swiftly as possible.